debmallyachanda/debmallyachanda.github.io/_pages/about.md

 ---

 ![my profile picture](/images/deb_2.jpg){: .align-right width="200px"}
-I am a PhD student at Università Cattolica del Sacro Cuore and Bielefeld University.
-My main research interests are in the areas of monetary policy, fiscal policy, financial friction, household heterogenity.
-I mainly use DSGE models to answers my research questions.
+Welcome!
+I am Debmallya Chanda, a Ph.D. candidate jointly enrolled at Università Cattolica del Sacro Cuore, Italy, and Bielefeld University, Germany.
+My research explores the intersections of monetary policy, fiscal policy, and financial frictions, with a particular focus on household heterogeneity and its implications for macroeconomic stability.
+Utilizing dynamic stochastic general equilibrium (DSGE) models, I aim to provide insights into complex economic policy questions and their effects on business cycles and financial systems.

+Currently, I am working as an intern in the DG Economics at Deutsche Bundesbank, where I engage in research and analysis related to macroeconomic policy and its broader implications.
+Before pursuing my Ph.D., I earned a Master’s degree in Quantitative Economics from Université Paris 1 Panthéon-Sorbonne and a Master’s in Physics from the Indian Institute of Technology Madras.
+Outside of my academic and professional pursuits, I find joy in exploring the arts and artists